simonegiacomelli/robotics-ompl/README.md

 - ompl_app_hack/_root:
     - install-partial.sh: recompiles the app (no checks, no source download, no dependencies etc)
 - ompl_app_hack/src:
-    - KinematicCarPlanning.h: Modified file with a very small addition that allow us to expose the SpaceInformation in order to be able to change the propagator
+    - KinematicCarPlanning.h: Modified file with a very small addition that allow us to expose the SpaceInformation through python bindings; in order to be able to change the propagator
     - KinematicCarPlanning_orig.h: Original file
 - ompl_app_hack/gui:
     - ompl_app_custom.py: Custom app file